dpla-attic/frontend/README.md

 License
 --------
-This application is released under a AGPLv3 license.
+This application is released under an AGPLv3 license.

-Copyright President and Fellows of Harvard College and other contributors, 2013
+* Copyright President and Fellows of Harvard College, 2013
+* Copyright Digital Public Library of America, 2014